prebid/prebid.github.io/prebid/native-implementation.md

 {% include dev-docs/native-image-asset-sizes.md %}

-### 3.2 Native custom assets
+### 3.2 Custom native assets

-Prebid.js allows custom assets in order to fit some bidder's requirements through the special `mediaTypes.native.ext` key.
-The assets under this key will be whitelisted and could be retrieved during the rendering.
+In order to fit special bidder requirements, Prebid.js supports assets beyond the standard set.
+Define custom attributes at mediaTypes.native.ext.
+When `sendTargetingKeys` is false, the assets under the `native.ext` key can be retrieved during the render.

-The custom assets are declared in the same way as the Prebid standard ones.
+Other than being under the `ext` object, custom assets are declared in the same way as the standard ones.

+{: .alert.alert-success :}
-Note: on the rendering side, `native-render.js::renderNativeAd()` must be called with `requestAllAssets: true`.
+Note: The `native-render.js::renderNativeAd()` function must be called with `requestAllAssets: true`.

-BidderAdapter should declare which custom assets they support in their own documentation.
+Bid adapters will declare which custom assets they support in their documentation.
 It is recommended to prefix the asset name with the bidderCode to avoid collision issues.

 ```javascript
 mediaTypes {